simonderschwabe/noLoopNN/README.md

 compiling of the training with clang.
 This is due to the large generated code files.

 Most Network use random numbers to initialize there weights.
-In this case i use a constant + x as it gets the same good Training results as random number initialized weights.
+In this case i use mersenne twister as it gets the same good Training results as random number initialized weights.
 Also due to this fact, if network ist trained with same training data and input parameters you also get the same training result.
 Which means repeatable training results.